Large Global Volatility Matrix Analysis Based on Observation Structural Information: Introduction

 Several large volatility matrix estimation procedures have been developed based on latent factor models to account for the strong cross-sectional correlation in the stock market \citep{ait2017using, fan2016incorporating, fan2018large, fan2019structured, jung2022next, wang2017asymptotics}.
 For instance, under the single-level factor model, \cite{fan2013large} proposed a principal orthogonal component thresholding (POET) covariance matrix estimation procedure when the factors are unobservable.
 This method can consistently estimate unobservable factors using PCA and cross-sectionally correlated errors via thresholding with a large number of assets.
 Recently, to account for the latent local factor structure, \cite{choi2023large} developed a Double-POET covariance matrix estimation procedure based on the multi-level factor structure.
 Specifically, Double-POET is a two-step estimation procedure that estimates global and national factors separately by applying PCA at each factor level based on the block local factor structure.

-When analyzing global financial market data, it is common practice to use lower frequencies, such as two-day average, weekly, monthly, or quarterly data, instead of daily returns \citep{ando2017clustering, bekaert2009international, chib2006analysis, choi2023large, fama2012size, hou2011factors}.
+The analysis of international financial markets is crucial for constructing global benchmark indices, such as the MSCI World.
+When analyzing global financial market data, it is a common practice to use lower frequencies, such as two-day average, weekly, monthly, or quarterly data, instead of daily returns \citep{ando2017clustering, bekaert2009international, chib2006analysis, choi2023large, fama2012size, hou2011factors}.
 This is because international stock markets operate at different times, which results in returns being based on different information sets when measured on any given date over a short period, such as daily.
 Hence, practitioners often opt for using weekly or monthly returns to mitigate the impact of non-synchronized trading hours in international markets. \cite{choi2023large} also used weekly returns to analyze the large global volatility matrix.
 However, using lower-frequency data can lead to a loss of information and less efficient estimators.
-Thus, it is important to study the non-synchronized trading hours in international markets and develop an efficient large global volatility matrix estimation procedure.
+On the other hand, in high-frequency financial econometrics literature, several papers considered asynchronous financial data for covariance estimations by sample splitting method \citep{ait2010high, dai2019knowing, hautsch2012blocking, lunde2016econometric}.
+See also \cite{burns1998correlations, fan2019structured, sun2022factor} for related articles.
+However, unlike a high-frequency model setup, non-synchronized low-frequency observations can cause not only inefficiency but also inconsistency because a observation time gap is fixed.
+Thus, it is important to study the non-synchronized trading hours in international markets based on low-frequency observations and develop an efficient and effective large global volatility matrix estimation procedure.